Íñigo Méndez de Vigo: Childhood and education

-Méndez de Vigo has a brother, Pedro, an army officer, and two sisters, Beatriz and Valeria, one who is the secretary general of the National Intelligence Center, and the other for a non-governmental organisation.
+Méndez de Vigo has a brother, Pedro, an army officer, and two sisters, Beatriz and Valeria, one of whom is the secretary general of the National Intelligence Center, and the other for a non-governmental organisation.

 He completed his schooling at the German School in Madrid, as well as studying French language at the Académie française and learning English at the British Institute School.
 He graduated in law from the Universidad Complutense de Madrid in 1978.

 Following the completion of his military service with the rank of lieutenant and after passing the public exams, he became legal advisor to the Cortes Generales in 1981.

 He is married to María Pérez de Herrasti y Urquijo, since 8 January 2020 Marchioness of Albayda (with Grandeeship of Spain) and Marchioness of la Conquista.

 Career

 Political career

 In 1982, at the age of 26, Méndez de Vigo was appointed director of interparliamentary relations for the Cortes Generales.
 In 1984 he accepted the position of special advisor to then-secretary general of the Council of Europe, Marcelino Oreja.

 He joined the People's Party at its founding Conference in 1989, and stood unsuccessfully in that year as one of its candidates at the European election.

 In October 1992 he was elected a Member of the European Parliament, a position he held until December 2011.
 He also served as a member of the People's Party's National Steering Committee.

 Méndez de Vigo served as the European People's Party co-ordinator on the Committee on Constitutional Affairs from 1994 and on its Committee on Economic and Monetary Affairs (2009–2011), as well as: